maieul/biblatex-source-division/README.md

-biblatex-source-division
+Source division with biblatex
 ========================

-Manage source-division with biblatex
+Manage source division with biblatex